WilkinGames/dinogen-mp-custom/README.md

 `npm start`

 ## PM2
-PM2 is useful for ensuring your server remains online, even if an error occurs.
+PM2 is useful for ensuring your server remains online, even if an error/interruption occurs.

-Learn more about PM2: https://pm2.keymetrics.io/
+**Learn more about PM2:** https://pm2.keymetrics.io/

 Install PM2: